shehper/attn_saes/README.md

 ## TODO

 - The two SAEs have higher L0-norm values (460 and 278) than what is usually reported.
 It is possible that they are undertrained as the overall loss and the L0-norm were still decreasing when the training stopped.
-It is possible that with the block-diagonal architecture, L0-norm per head (~38 and 22 respectively) and not the full L0-norm that needs to be small.
+It is also possible that with the block-diagonal architecture, L0-norm per head (~38 and 22 respectively) and not the full L0-norm that needs to be small.

 One possible explanation is that features are redundant across different heads.
 For example, if two different heads activate the same induction feature in a context, both will activate in my SAEs.
-In their SAE, there will perhaps be only one feature, which is a concatenation of two of my features (plus some arbitrary directions from other heads.)
+In Kissane et al's SAE, there will perhaps be only one feature, which is a concatenation of multiple features from my SAEs (plus some arbitrary directions from other heads.)

 - Include "direct feature attribution by source position" in the feature dashboards, following Kissane et al. This will be needed to fully interpret features in attention head outputs.